chriscamacho/SpritePlacer/readme.md

 The current sprite is selected with the mouse (or touch)

 In addition to manipulating individual sprites the view can be moved using the for buttons marked up, down, left & right.
+Sprites and where the camera is looking can be moved by "dragging"

 As there is currently no save dialogue the level is always saved to the file “data/level1.xml”

-Although sprites can be added with the “add” button they cannot be deleted, if you cannot reuse a sprite the xml structure is sufficiently simple that it can be easily edited with a text editor (to make it even easier change the sprites name to “DELETEME!” ;) )
+New sprites can be added with the “add” button, they can be deleted with the remove button once selected

 TODO

-* add box2d integration.
-* add rectilinear shapes for box2d objects (draw vertices to pop up enlarged texture).
-* add box2dlights.
 * add button to create box office smash game.

 I'm open to sensible suggestions, but do contact me before diving into massive code changes, as depending on what I'm doing next I might not be able to use them...